-The Association of Fish & Wildlife Agencies (AFWA) recognized nine individuals, two state agencies, one cooperative agency, and one private landowner for their dedication to advancing fish and wildlife conservation at the Association's Annual Awards Ceremony held on September 11, 2018 in Tampa, Florida.
+The Association of Fish & Wildlife Agencies (AFWA) recognized eight individuals, two state agencies and one private landowner for their dedication to advancing fish and wildlife conservation at the Association’s Annual Awards Ceremony held on September 24, 2019 in St. Paul, Minnesota.

 SETH GORDON AWARD

 Ed Carter received AFWA’s top honor, the Seth Gordon Award for lifetime achievement in conserving North America’s natural resources in the public trust and contributing to the programs of the Association.

 Ed Carter has been an extremely active advocate for fish and wildlife management, both in Tennessee and throughout the country since he began his career with the Tennessee Wildlife Resources Agency in 1972.
 Ed has worked at all levels of the agency, from wildlife officer to Director.

 Ed’s career has been marked by his outstanding accomplishments over 47 years with the agency.
 Ed is a positive force in the management and conservation of fish and wildlife, their habitats, and public awareness and involvement in the outdoors.